Zalo-MiniApp/zaui-egovernment/README.md

 ### API Base URL

--   Edit the API base URL in the environment files located at `src/env.production` and `src/env.development`.
+-   Edit the API base URL in the environment files located at `env.production` and `env.development`.
 Look for the variable `VITE_BASE_URL` and update it with the appropriate URL for your backend API.

 ### API Endpoints